janegca/fem-challenges/13-loopstudios/README.md

 - decided to use SASS for modular capabilities, writing in pure CSS for the moment but storing in .scss files for modularity and minification
-  - 🔸need to remember reference resources from the project directory and not the scss directory
+  - 🔸need to remember to reference images from the project directory and not the scss directory